 Rembrandt never went abroad, but he was considerably influenced by the work of the Italian masters and Netherlandish artists who had studied in Italy, like Pieter Lastman, the Utrecht Caravaggists, and Flemish Baroque Peter Paul Rubens.
 Having achieved youthful success as a portrait painter, Rembrandt’s later years were marked by personal tragedy and financial hardships.
 Yet his etchings and paintings were popular throughout his lifetime, his reputation as an artist remained high, and for twenty years he taught many important Dutch painters.
 Rembrandt’s portraits of his contemporaries, self-portraits and illustrations of scenes from the Bible are regarded as his greatest creative triumphs.
 His self-portraits form a unique and intimate biography, in which the artist surveyed himself without vanity and with the utmost sincerity.

-At yovisto you can learn more about Rembrandt in the lecture of film maker Peter Greenaway at UC Berkeley on ‘Nine Classical Paintings Revisited‘.
+At yovisto academic video search you can learn more about Rembrandt in the lecture of film maker Peter Greenaway at UC Berkeley on ‘Nine Classical Paintings Revisited‘.

 References and Further Reading: